EwoutH/urban-self-driving-effects/paper/paper.md

 4. Limited environmental impact assessment: The model does not directly calculate emissions or other environmental impacts of transportation choices.
    - Adding detailed environmental impact modeling would require additional data on vehicle characteristics and emissions factors.
 However, the distance traveled by car and AV is available, which is a good proxy for emissions.
 5. No consideration of equity impacts: The model does not explicitly address how changes in the transportation system affect different socioeconomic groups.
-   - Equity analysis would require more detailed socioeconomic data and additional post-processing of model outputs.
+   - Equity analysis would require more detailed sociodemographic data and additional post-processing of model outputs.
 6. Simplified AV implementation: The model treats AVs essentially as cheaper, more comfortable cars, not capturing potential transformative impacts on urban form or travel behavior.
    - The exact impacts of AVs are still uncertain, and more complex representations would require speculative assumptions.
    - Density is used as a proxy for the space an AV takes up on the road and the average number of people in a car.
 This is a simplification, but a good first-order approximation.
 7. Limited geographic scope: The model focuses on the Rotterdam area, potentially missing broader regional or national-level impacts.
    - Expanding the geographic scope would require significantly more data and computational resources.
 Other regions could be relatively easily added, population and network data is available for the whole of the Netherlands.
 OD-matrix data would need to be added if going beyond the MRDH area.
+8. Weather and seasonal effects: The model does not account for how weather conditions or seasonal patterns affect mode choice and traffic flow.
+   - This could be particularly relevant for cycling behavior and AV operations.
+9. Time-of-day variations: While trip generation varies by hour, mode characteristics (like transit frequencies) are static throughout the day.
+   - This simplification could affect the accuracy of off-peak travel patterns, especially for transit in weekends, evenings, and nights.

 ## Appendix D: Experimental setup